🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 Funny thing about Joe Lewis is just sweet by his very nature.

-The other day we were in the room.
+The other day, we were in the room.

 It's the best when a dog has an attitude.

-Yeah, but it's even funnier when he's a dog that his attitude could just as easily be mauling.
+It's even funnier when he's a dog that his attitude could just as easily be mauling.

 Oh, yeah.

-And he's just like he's like, you know, I can break the door down, right?
+And he's just like, he's like, you know, I can break the door down, right?

-You know, like this isn't holding me back anywhere.
+You know, like, this isn't holding me back anywhere.

-I saw someone once say, uh, nobody sighs harder than an unemployed dog who stays at home all day and sleeps.
+I saw someone once say, nobody sighs harder than an unemployed dog who stays at home all day and sleeps.

-Because then like give me attention.
+Because then they're like, give me attention.

 It's all about attention for me when you get home.